The Preservation of Teutonic Knights’ Historical Sites and Their Tourism Significance

 Religious and Cultural Centers

-Major Teutonic Sites and Their Conservation Status
+Major Teutonic Sites and Their Preservation Status

-Klaipėda and Memelburg (Lithuania)
+Klaipėda and Memelburg, Lithuania

-Ragnit and Tilsit (former East Prussia, now Russia)
+Ragnit and Tilsit, Former East Prussia, now Russia

 Challenges in Preservation